leanghok120/leanghok-site/src/pages/archive/suckless-philosophy-for-the-web.md

 ## Modern web dev

-Moden web development has become too complicated.
+Modern web development has become too complicated.
 There's tons of libraries and frameworks available out there for the simplest of tasks that can be done within a few lines of code.